Why I do things differently

-Almost everywhere I look, I see companies needlessly losing sales by using photos that aren’t strategic.
-Images that don’t build trust.
-Images that don’t show what makes them different or present them in their best light.
+Almost everywhere I look, I see businesses needlessly using photos that hurt their sales.
+Images that don’t present them in their best light.
+That don’t show what makes them different.
 And it bothers me.

-While some photographers are busy trying to create “art” and most of the others just go through the motions, I obsessively craft images that create desire, inspire trust and increase sales.
-I’m in complete agreement with the great advertising tycoon David Ogilvy who said “If it doesn’t sell, it isn’t creative.”
+Unfortunately, most photographers don’t get it.
+Some are busy trying to create “art” and most of the others just go through the motions.
+My images are crafted to inspire trust, create desire, and increase sales.
+I fully agree with advertising genius David Ogilvy who said “If it doesn’t sell, it isn’t creative.”

-A lifelong learner, I practice the Japanese process of kaizen, or continuous and never ending improvement.
-I’m always coming up with new ways to deliver better quality and value for my clients, and my images get better and better every year.
-I genuinely want to help my clients succeed.
-The images I create enhance their image and increase their sales.
-Put to good use, they can provide a very high return on investment.
+I practice what the Japanese call kaizen, or continuous and never ending improvement.
+I’m always coming up with new ways to deliver better quality and value for my clients.
+My images get better and better every year.

 I want my clients to succeed.
 My images enhance their image and increase their sales.
 They’re an investment.